 To jump directly to a given state, click on its abbreviation here:

-Auburn University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Auburn University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Spring Hill College

-The University of Alaska Anchorage is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+University of Alaska Fairbanks is regionally accredited by the Northwest Commission on Colleges and Universities.

 Alaska Pacific University

 Hosting its inaugural class in 1960, Alaska Pacific University continues to offer programs that uphold Native Alaskan and Methodist traditions.
 The university occupies a main campus set on 170 wooded acres near downtown Anchorage, as well as the Kellogg Spring Creek Farm Campus, home to APU's innovative outdoor and environmental education and project-based learning programs.

 APU offers diverse associate, bachelor's, master's, doctoral, and professional degrees and certificates.
 The university also supports an early honors dual credit program for high school seniors and an Alaska Native executive leadership graduate certificate.
 Students can also complete a variety of professional and non-degree-seeking coursework on campus or online.

 The university is one of few in the nation to offer region-specific programs like Alaska Native governance and Alaska rural management, along with unique majors in subjects including outdoor and environmental studies and marine and environmental sciences.
 Through the Promise Tuition Grant, some students who are eligible for the Pell Grant qualify to attend APU for little-to-no cost.